3Mira3/Project-Tourism/README.md

 ### Step 2: Configure the Database

-1. Open PostgresSQL Workbench or any database client.
+1. Open PostgreSQL Workbench or any database client.
 2. Create a new database:
    ```sql
    CREATE DATABASE tourism;